AdguardTeam/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.en.md

 !#endif
 ```
 - `!#if (conditions)` — start of the block
-- `conditions` — just like in some popular programming languages, pre-processor conditions are based on constants declared by ad blockers.Ad blocker authors define on their own what exact constants do they declare.
+- `conditions` — just like in some popular programming languages, pre-processor conditions are based on constants declared by ad blockers.
+Ad blocker authors define on their own what exact constants do they declare.
 Possible values:
   - `adguard` — declared always; shows maintainers that this is one of AdGuard products; should be enough in 95% of cases
   - product-specific constants for cases when you need a rule to work (or not work — then `!` should be used before constant) in a specific product only:
     - `adguard_app_windows` — AdGuard for Windows